josephdadams/TallyArbiter/raspberry-pi-listener.md

 These will have to be installed on the Pi in order for the script to function correctly.

 1. In your SSH terminal session, run the following:
-    * `sudo apt install libudev-dev libusb-1.0-0-dev`: The `libusb-dev` library is necessary to communicate with the blink(1) device over USB.
+    * `sudo apt install libudev-dev libusb-1.0-0-dev`: The `libusb` library is necessary to communicate with the blink(1) device over USB.
     * `sudo pip3 install blink1`: This is the base library to use with the blink(1).
     * `sudo pip3 install python-socketio[client]`: This library is used to communicate with a Tally Arbiter server over websockets.

     *If `pip3` is not installed, you can get it by running `sudo apt-get install python3-pip`.*

 1. Now that all the necessary libraries are installed and compiled, you need to copy the `tallyarbiter_listener.py` file to your Pi.
 You can do this a number of ways, but one simple way is to execute this command through your SSH connection: `wget https://raw.githubusercontent.com/josephdadams/TallyArbiter/master/tallyarbiter_listener.py`.
-This will copy the file into your current folder (probably still the home folder for the `pi` account).
+This will copy the file into your current folder (you should still be the home folder for the `pi` account).
 1. Once the Python script has been copied over, go ahead and test it out to make sure everything is working properly.
 Run this in the SSH session: `sudo python3 tallyarbiter_listener.py 192.168.1.6 4455`

-    Be sure to replace the IP address with the IP of your TallyArbiter server.
+    Be sure to replace the IP address `192.168.1.6` with the IP of your Tally Arbiter server.
 If you leave off the port, it will attempt to connect using port `4455`.

 1. If it is working properly, the blink(1) will flash green twice as it connects to the server.
 You can also view the newly added listener client in the Tally Arbiter Settings page.
 Use the "flash" button if you want to see the server communicate with the listener client.